tests-always-included/password-strength/doc/entropy-seems-wrong.md

 ### Common Passwords

 People collect lists of passwords that have been successful on other sites.
-This will be the first attack that will be performed whenever someone is trying to hack or crack passwords.
+This will be the first attack performed whenever someone is trying to hack or crack passwords.

 Do not reuse passwords.
 Use a password manager that was reviewed for security holes and generate unique, long, random passwords everywhere.